MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 ms.localizationpriority: medium
 ---

-# Tutorial&mdash;Use the bootstrapper API in a non-MSIX-packaged app that uses the Windows App SDK
+# Tutorial: Use the bootstrapper API in a non-MSIX-packaged app that uses the Windows App SDK

 This article shows how to configure an app that's not deployed via MSIX (non-MSIX-packaged) to use the bootstrapper API so that it explicitly loads the Windows App SDK runtime, and calls Windows App SDK APIs.
 Non-MSIX-packaged apps include sparse-packaged, or unpackaged, apps.